pchiorean/Indentz/docs/README.md

 ![Quick export](img/script-quickexport.png)

 The options are grouped into several categories.
-I will explain just some of them, most being self-explanatory:
+I will only go through some of them, most being self-explanatory:

 ##### Preset options
 First, you select an Adobe PDF Preset.
 You can override some of it's options with a few clicks: crop marks, page information, to include or not the slug area, to export as pages or as spreads, resolution, bleed.